 I just happened to be watching the news while having my coffee at 9 a.m.
 The reporters on the morning show said that there was breaking news from the World Trade Center in New York City.
-An airliner had run into the North Tower….what a horrible accident!
+An airliner had run into the North Tower.
+What a horrible accident!
+What a strange accident.

 My brother and I, like so many Americans, watched the news all day.
 We smoked one cigarette after another, even though I didn’t allow smoking in the house, because it didn’t seem to matter anymore.

 Our hearts heavy, we watched and cried and touched each other on the shoulder from time to time to make sure that we were real.

 We saw people jumping out of buildings and delicate papers flutter from the same floors, watched rescue workers walk into towers that would soon collapse.

 Like millions upon millions the world over, we tuned in find city blocks in ruin, the security command of our nation burning, and a giant hole in a Pennsylvania field made by an airplane that hit the ground so hard that it nearly vaporized.